 Waffles for breakfast will bring a smile to anyone's face!
 These oat flour waffles are no exception.
-They require no flour at all, they are gluten free and also dairy free.
-Because of the oatmeal, they are even a bit healthy, but your kids will never know.
-Top them off with fresh fruit, nuts, dairy free yogurt or maple syrup for a breakfast to look forward to!
+They require no flour at all, they are naturally gluten free and also dairy free.
+Because of the oatmeal, they are even a little bit good for you, but your kids will never know.
+Top them off with fresh fruit, nuts, almond butter or peanut butter, dairy free yogurt or a drizzle of maple syrup for a quick breakfast to look forward to!

 Why you'll love this waffle recipe